 Doomben racetrack info including today’s scratchings.
 Local weather.
 Doomben racetrack guide & track bias.
 Bet on Australian horse racing including the Melbourne Cup.
 Free horse racing form guides, live odds, tips & results.

-This website is operated independently by Australian Racing Report and not by Brisbane Racing Club, which govern racing at Eagle Farm, or any official racing organisation.
-For the official website of the Eagle Farm racecourse, see www.brc.com.au.
+This website is operated independently by Australian Racing Report and not by Brisbane Racing Club, which governs racing at Doomben, or any official racing organisation.
+For the website of Doomben racecourse, see www.brc.com.au.
 While care is taken to provide accurate information, Australian Racing Report accepts no responsibility for any errors or omissions in the information at this website.
 Have fun but gamble responsibly.
-If gambling is a problem for you call gamblers help on 1800 858 858 or contact your local support services. © Australian Racing Report 2013.
+If gambling is a problem for you call gamblers help on 1800 858 858 or contact your local support services.

 Eagle Farm Racecourse:

 Racing at Eagle Farm is governed by the Brisbane Racing Club.
-Located about 7kms from the centre of Brisbane, the track was renovated in 2010.
+Located about 7kms from the centre of Brisbane.

-The Brisbane Racing Club is Queensland’s leading thoroughbred race club conducting more than 90 race meetings at Eagle Farm and Doomben Racecourses each year.
-Highlights on the BRCs calendar include the Channel Seven Brisbane Racing Carnival which features the Doomben 10,000 and AAMI Stradbroke.
-For more information about Eagle Farm racing, visit the official website www.brc.com.au.
+The BRC is Queensland’s leading thoroughbred race club conducting more than 90 race meetings at Eagle Farm and Doomben Racecourses each year.
+Highlights on the calendar include the Brisbane Racing Carnival which features the Doomben 10,000 and AAMI Stradbroke.

 About Eagle Farm racetrack:

 Circumference is 2027 metres, length of the home straight is 434 metres.
 Four wide turns.
 Horses race in a clockwise direction.